 There’s no question 2020 was a challenging year for everyone.
-But for many, the industrial sector included, there’s a silver lining: the challenges created opportunities.
+But for many, the industrial sector included, there is a silver lining.
+The challenges come with opportunities.

 The global pandemic forced a shift in how business gets done and many organizations chose to speed up their digital transformations.
 They also took steps to change the way they sell – from an exclusive focus on physical assets to more advanced services that are based on outcomes.
 Company leaders also looked to proven ways they could grow their bottom line more meaningfully: pricing.